foreversam/script/xray-setup.sh/README.md

 # xray-setup.sh

-A bash script for setting up Xray server on Debian
+A bash script for setting up Xray VLESS server on Debian

+## Warning

+This script has not been tested yet.